divyakoyy/divyakoyy.github.io/_pages/teaching.md

 ---
 layout: page
-permalink: /teaching/
+permalink: /service/
-title: teaching
+title: service
 description: Materials for courses you taught.
 Replace this text with your description.
-nav: true
+nav: false
 nav_order: 5
 ---